sotaBrewer824/LHY_MLDL/README.md

 Total Score: 145.5 / 150

 P.S：
 I referred to other people's codes, blogs, and ChatGPT during the completion of my assignment.
 I would like to express my gratitude here.
-And it is worth noticing that ince there's not any TA or instructor during the self-learning period,  I myself gave full marks to all my reports, so my results are fair to a certain extent.
+And it is worth noticing that since there's not any TA or instructor during the self-learning period,  I myself gave full marks to all my reports, so my scores are just for fun.
 Of course, I completed this course out of my interest in the field of machine learning and my admiration for Professor Hung Yi Lee.
-I need to express my gratitude to Professor Lee.
+Thanks a lot, Professor Lee!
 Moreover, the open source code has been approved by Professor Lee.
 And I am really looking forward to getting a T-shirt like this:
 <p align="center">
 <img src="t-shirt.png" alt="shirt">
 </p>